kesterlester/Mark-Scaling/README.md

 max_mark = 100   # The maximum possible mark, not the largest mark obtained.

-p_value = 0.05   # Parameter to choose how strong the mark scaling shouild be.
+p_value = 0.05   # Parameter to choose how strong the mark scaling should be.

 # Scale the above raw marks and round to one decimal place using the "hyperbolic" scaling function:
 scaled_marks_1 = [ round(lesterScaling.hyperbolic(raw_mark/max_mark, p_value)*max_mark, 1) \